Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 For Swami Vivekananda (disciple of Sri Ramakrishna):

-In the comments on the Yoga of Knowledge and Renunciation of Action of the Bhagavad Gita, Swami Vidya Prakashananda offers us his vision of the Dharma:
+In the comments on the Yoga of Knowledge and Renunciation of Action of the Bhagavad Gita, Swami Vidya Prakashananda offers us his vision of Dharma:

-Dharma is the life breath of the Lord.
-It is the beginning of human existence.
-It is the sustaining power of the entire universe.
-Any deviation from the law will immediately bring down the mighty structure of the universe.
-Therefore, the Lord has to manifest himself to save the world from self-destruction by the force of evil» 5- Jnana Yoga (Path of Knowledge).
+“Dharmo rakshati rakshitah: If one upholds Dharma, Dharma protects him.
+Only Dharma brings peace and prosperity to humanity.
+Dharma is the life breath of the Lord, the foundation of human existence, and the sustaining power of the entire universe.
+Any deviation from it can threaten the very structure of creation.
+Therefore, the Lord manifests Himself to save the world from self-destruction caused by the force of evil.”
+5- Jnana Yoga (Path of Knowledge).

 This comment was referring to the following wonderful and profound shloka from the Bhagavad Gita:

-Bhagavad Gita 4-7-8 When evil increases, the Lord incarnates to restore the Dharma
+Bhagavad Gita 4.7-8 When evil increases, the Lord incarnates to restore Dharma

 Brahman is the “immutable guardian of the Eternal Dharma":